Leonardo Pettinari (footballer)

-Leonardo Pettinari (born 23 July 1986) is an Italian retired footballer and current manager.
+Leonardo Pettinari (born 23 July 1986) is an Italian retired footballer and current manager, currently in charge of the Under-15 team of Fiorentina.

-Biography
+Playing career

 Born in Prato, Tuscany, Pettinari started his career at regional capital Florence for Fiorentina.
 After spent 2 seasons at Primavera team.
 He joined Serie C1 side Sangiovannese in co-ownership deal in summer 2006.
 In July 2007, he was bought back by La Viola but sold to Serie A side Reggina.

 He failed to play any match in Serie A before joined Lega Pro Prima Divisione side Ravenna in 2008-09 season.

 In July 2009, he joined Serie B strugglers Cittadella in co-ownership deal, rejoined Tommaso Bellazzini, teammate at La Viola.

 On 15 July 2010 he was sold to Atalanta.
 He retired in the 2012–2013 season because of heart problems.

+Coaching career

-In 2014, he became coach of lower league side La Querce.
+In 2014, he became the coach of the lower league side La Querce.
+From 2016 to 2018, he served as a youth coach for Fiorentina.
+He returned to Fiorentina in 2023 to join the Viola's youth staff, taking charge of the Under-15 team.